 THE PRECEDING INDEMNIFICATION OBLIGATIONS ARE CONDITIONED ON ANY OF THE INDEMNIFIED PARTIES: (I) NOTIFYING THE INDEMNIFYING PARTY PROMPTLY IN WRITING OF SUCH ACTION; (II) REASONABLY COOPERATING AND ASSISTING IN SUCH DEFENSE; AND (III) GIVING SOLE CONTROL OF THE DEFENSE AND ANY RELATED SETTLEMENT NEGOTIATIONS TO THE INDEMNIFYING PARTY WITH THE UNDERSTANDING THAT THE INDEMNIFYING PARTY MAY NOT SETTLE ANY CLAIM IN A MANNER THAT ADMITS GUILT OR OTHERWISE PREJUDICES THE INDEMNIFIED PARTY, WITHOUT CONSENT.

-- BLUE HARBOR INSURANCE.
-Clarity agrees to maintain sufficient insurance coverage to enable it to meet its obligations created by these Terms and by law.
-Without limiting the foregoing, to the extend this Agreement creates exposure generally covered by the following insurance policies, Clarity will maintain at its own sole cost and expense at least the following insurance covering its obligations under this Agreement: (a) Commercial General Liability including (i) bodily injury, (ii) property damage, (iii) contractual liability coverage, and (iv) personal injury, in an amount not less than One Million Dollars ($1,000,000) per occurrence; (b) Business Automobile Liability for hired and non-owned vehicles in an amount of not less than One Million Dollars ($1,000,000) for each accident; (c) Workers Compensation at statutory limits; and (d) Professional Liability Insurance covering errors and omissions and wrongful acts in the performance of the Services.
+- CLARITY INSURANCE.
+CLARITY agrees to maintain sufficient insurance coverage to enable it to meet its obligations created by these Terms and by law.
+Without limiting the foregoing, to the extend this Agreement creates exposure generally covered by the following insurance policies, CLARITY will maintain at its own sole cost and expense at least the following insurance covering its obligations under this Agreement: (a) Commercial General Liability including (i) bodily injury, (ii) property damage, (iii) contractual liability coverage, and (iv) personal injury, in an amount not less than One Million Dollars ($1,000,000) per occurrence; (b) Business Automobile Liability for hired and non-owned vehicles in an amount of not less than One Million Dollars ($1,000,000) for each accident; (c) Workers Compensation at statutory limits; and (d) Professional Liability Insurance covering errors and omissions and wrongful acts in the performance of the Services.
 Such insurance will bear a combined single limit per occurrence of not less than One Million Dollars ($1,000,000).
-Clarity shall have Client included in the Professional Liability policy as an additional insured.
-Such status will provide protection, subject to the policy terms and conditions, where liability is imposed on Client as a result of the wrongful act of Clarity.

 - CLIENT INSURANCE.